-When farming is your chief source of income and you show a net farm loss in 2001, you may have to reduce the loss when you have other income in 2001.
-Any loss that is left is your farm loss for 2001.
+When farming is your chief source of income and you show a net farm loss in 2002, you may have to reduce the loss when you have other income in 2002.
+Any loss that is left is your farm loss for 2002.

-Rick's business has a December 31 fiscal year-end.
+Rick's farming business, which is his chief source of income, has a December 31 fiscal year-end.
 His farm loss before adjustments is \$50,000.
 He wants to reduce his loss by the optional inventory adjustment (OIA).
-Rick kept the following records for 2001:
+Rick kept the following records for 2002: